 “I rejoiced when I heard them say, let us go to the House of the Lord.”
 Psalm 122:1

-Guidelines for the Public Celebration of Daily Masses beginning June 29th, 2020 (Stage 2)
+Guidelines for the Public Celebration of Daily and Sunday Masses beginning July 4th, 2020 (Stage 3)

 Those not feeling well or with health conditions should remain home at this time.
 The obligation to participate at Sunday Mass remains suspended by the Bishop.
 We will continue to post our Mass on YouTube.

 Facial coverings must be worn in church, except for children under 2 or for medical exceptions.

 The priest and Deacon will not wear masks—except when distributing Communion– but maintain proper distancing.

 Please sanitize your hands when entering church.
 It is available at each door or bring your own.

 Please take a seat several feet from others.
 Family units can sit together.
 Alternate pews are taped off.
 We can only use 25% capacity so if full, please come to a later Mass or participate online.

 No worship aids are in use.
 Music Ministry is limited to musician and cantor.
 No altar servers yet.

 There will be no entrance, offertory, or recessional processions.